hwan513/leptos-tech-demo/README.md

 rustup target add wasm32-unknown-unknown
 ```

+> [!TIP]
+> If cargo install doesn't work on Windows, then you might need to install Visual Studio build tools

 Unfortunately, Trunk falls short of Vite on the dev server side, due to the nature of Rust compilation into WebAssembly.
 The dev server in Trunk is much slower compared to Vite and it does not support Hot Module Reloading, meaning the page will refresh after a change to the code and that state will not persist.

 ## Running this demo